-TRV's are a little different from the handling to the stability to the controls.
-So regardless of how much experience your family members have, they don't have experience with your ATV.
+ATV's are all a little different from the handling to the stability to the controls.
+So regardless of how much experience your family members have with ATV's, they don't have experience with your ATV.
 Let experienced riders get familiar with your ATV-show them the basics before they take off.
 You don't want it on your conscience that someone got hurt because you didn't tell them how to use your ATV.